emilbratt/EDU/self_study/programming/puzzles/Advent_of_Code/rust/aoc/README.md

 I will most likely select the puzzles that are not too hard to solve.
 When the first 9-10 puzzle days for 2024 are completed or when they get sufficiently hard,\
-then I will pick days from earlier years and solve them :).
+then I will pick days from earlier years and solve them instead. :)

+### How I solve

+I have three things in mind when solving.\
+1. No external dependencies as I like to make my own implementations.\
+2. Try to write performant code.\
+3. Isolate solutions having each one in their own respective file.